Grewia asiatica

 • Fibre used in making ropes

-• Shoots are used to strong baskets (used for transport of fruit and vegetables)
+• Shoots are used to make strong baskets, used for transport of fruit and vegetables

 • Stem bark is used in sugar refining (jaggery preparation)